mgholswade/CFB_Analytics/README.md

 All team and game data was retrieved using the collegefootballdata.com paython api.
 Instructions for using the api can be found here:
 #FIXME# insert link to api help page

+# Contact Me
+If you have any suggestions or improvements you would like to share, feel free to email me at mgholswade@gmail.com.
+I appreciate any and all feedback.

+If you have forked the repository and have made changes you think would be beneficial, please feel free to open a merge request with a brief explanation of what you have done.